OrgFlow/docs/content/reference/commands/env-list.md

 - **`--nameOnly`**

   If specified, only the names of matching environments are printed; all other environment information is omitted.
-With `--output=pretty` or `--output=flat` the environment names will be printed as separate lines with no other formatting or delimiters (useful for parsing into a simple array in most common shells to loop over environments).
-With `--output=json` the environment names will be printed as a JSON array of strings.
+By default, the environment names will be printed as separate lines with no other formatting or delimiters (useful for parsing into a simple array in most common shells to loop over environments).
+With `--json` the environment names will be printed as a JSON array of strings.

 [!include[EncryptionKeyOption](partials/encryption-key-option.md)]